-Family therapy seeks to treat a family unit to improve communication, relations, and dynamics within a family, to create a harmonious home life.
-Family therapy is most commonly engaged when children are still in the home, but people of all ages and home lives may come into family therapy and benefit from the tenets it has to offer.
-Ultimately, family therapy is a form of therapy that treats relationships, without the specific focus on a romantic relationship.
+Family therapy typically seeks to treat a family unit to improve communication, relations, and dynamics within a family, which can ultimately contribute to a harmonious home life.
+Family therapy is most commonly engaged when children are still in the home, but people of all ages and home lives may come into family therapy and benefit from it.
+Ultimately, family therapy is a form of therapy that treats relationships without focusing on a romantic relationship.

 Family Therapy Theories

-Some family therapy theories see families as, essentially, a small society, in which there are specific, unique roles and relationships, and deviating from these roles and relationships is the greatest source of conflict or contention.
-Within this theory, then, mental health professionals work to restore some sense of equilibrium, allowing each family member to return to the role they are best suited to, and re-instilling the family with a sense of peace and order.
+Some family therapy theories see families as small societies.
+There may be specific, unique roles and relationships, and deviating from these roles and relationships is often the greatest source of conflict or contention.

 Main Family Therapy Modalities

-There are five widely recognized family therapy modalities: Structural Therapy, Milan therapy, Strategic Therapy, Narrative Therapy, and Transgenerational Therapy.
-Each of these forms of therapy seeks to improve familial relationships and create a more stable, healthy life at home.
+There are five widely recognized family therapy modalities: structural therapy, Milan therapy, strategic therapy, narrative therapy, and transgenerational therapy.
+These forms of therapy normally seek to improve familial relationships and create a more stable, healthy life at home.

-Structural Therapy is the most popular form of family therapy and sees the family as a unit with multiple functioning pieces.
-Each person in the family has a specific role that they fulfill, and deviating from these roles is the greatest source of conflict within a family.
-Therapy, then, seeks to check out any reason for the upset in familial roles and works on integrating everyone back into the roles they were originally intended to fulfill.
-This modality works to evenly distribute power, communication, and respect, to move forward as a single, functional system.
+Structural therapy is usually the most popular form of family therapy, and it tends to see the family as a unit with multiple functioning pieces.
+Each person in the family may have a specific role that they fulfill, and deviating from these roles can be the greatest source of conflict within a family.
+Structural therapy, then, usually seeks to evaluate any reason for the upset in familial roles and works on integrating everyone back into the roles they were originally intended to fulfill.
+This modality often works to evenly distribute power, communication, and respect, so that the family can move forward as a single, functional system.

-Milan Therapy is similar, in that it views a family as a single system, with a series of symbiotic systems embedded within it.
-It differs somewhat from Structural Therapy, though, in that it focuses far more on the natural behaviors within a family, and seeks to guide those natural behaviors, with a focus on reactions and feedback.
-Family members are encouraged to listen and respond carefully to one another while allowing each other to have their own lives and functions essentially.
+Milan therapy can be similar to strategic therapy because it tends to view a family as a single system, with a series of symbiotic systems embedded within it.
+It usually differs somewhat from Structural therapy, though.
+It often focuses far more on the natural behaviors within a family and seeks to guide those natural behaviors, focusing on reactions and feedback.

-Strategic Therapy focuses far more on patterns within families, and less on viewing the family unit in a particular way.
-As its name suggests, a strategic approach is one that allows therapists and family members to engage in more hands-on approaches to conflict resolution, as both are instructed to focus on any patterns of behavior that have emerged or developed over time, and attempts to intercept and redirect these patterns actively.
+Strategic family therapy mainly centers on patterns within families and has less of a focus on viewing the family unit differently.
+Strategic therapists are usually instructed to focus on any patterns of behavior that have emerged or developed over time and attempt to intercept and redirect these patterns actively.

-Narrative Therapy is the most individualistic of the family therapy modalities and focuses on supporting and encouraging each family member.
-This modality operates under the notion that individuals being at their absolute best and believing in their power will create the greatest, most effective family dynamics, and that conflict resolution is a simple matter of improving self-esteem and self-perception.
+Narrative therapy generally operates under the notion that individuals being at their absolute best and believing in their power can create the greatest, most effective family dynamics.
+Conflict resolution can be a simple matter of improving self-esteem and self-perception.

-Transgenerational Therapy does exactly what it seems: it works on the conflicts that arise between different generations through breaking down any communication barriers that exist, and cultivating understanding, despite different mores or expectations.
-This particular modality suggests that most familial conflicts come from the differences between generational behaviors and expectations, and soothing these differences is a simple matter of improving communication and encouraging open-minded attitudes.
+Transgenerational therapy most often works on the conflicts between different generations by breaking down any communication barriers that exist and cultivating understanding, despite different cultural mores or expectations.
+This particular modality usually suggests that most familial conflicts come from the differences between generational behaviors and expectations, and soothing these differences can be a simple matter of improving communication and encouraging open-minded attitudes.

-As one study concluded, there is not a single form of family therapy that is distinctly advantageous over another; some modalities work well for some families, and others work well for other families.
-Ultimately, it is the presence of psychotherapy at all that consistently demonstrates significantly different outcomes, rather than the use of a single, distinct family therapy theory or modality.
+As one study concluded, there may be no single form of family therapy that is distinctly advantageous over another; some modalities may work well for some families, and others may work well for other families.
+Ultimately, it is usually the presence of psychotherapy that consistently demonstrates significantly different outcomes, rather than the use of a single, distinct family therapy theory or modality.

-Some forms of family therapy are more likely to suit a particular problem, however.
-If communication between different generations is the primary problem-if grandparents and parents are struggling, or parents and children are struggling-Transgenerational Therapy might be the most effective form of therapy, to reach a sincere resolution.
+Some forms of family therapy may be more likely to suit a particular problem, however.
+If communication between different generations is the primary problem, for instance, if grandparents and parents are struggling with it, or parents and children are struggling with it, then Transgenerational Therapy might be the most effective form of therapy to reach a resolution.

-If family dynamics as a whole are being tested, Structural Therapy may be the best therapeutic method to repair family dynamics and instill peace.
-Communication breakdowns and not understanding your role in your family could be helped through Milan Therapy, and a family filled with low self-esteem and self-doubt can be helped by Narrative Therapy.
+If family dynamics are being tested, structural therapy may be the best therapeutic method to repair family dynamics and instill peace.
+Communication breakdowns and not understanding your role in your family could be helped through Milan therapy, and Narrative therapy could help a family filled with low self-esteem and self-doubt.

-Ultimately, though, your family is likely to be better off, regardless of the exact form of therapy you engage.
-The most conclusive study of therapy as a whole consistently found that people who enlist therapy as a means of self-improvement and self-help report better life outcomes than those who do not, so any type of family therapy is likely to offer at least some insight into and improvement of familial relationships and family dynamics.
+Ultimately, though, your family is likely to be better off after completing family therapy, regardless of the exact form of therapy you engage in.
+The most conclusive study of therapy consistently found that people who enlist therapy as a means of self-improvement and self-help generally report better life outcomes than those who do not, so any type of family therapy may be likely to offer at least some insight into and improvement of familial relationships and family dynamics.

-When choosing a modality and a therapist, be sure to do some research.
-Make sure the modality you’ve chosen to enlist suits your actual needs and make sure your therapist is properly certified for that modality.
-Because different forms of therapy require different techniques, therapists are not qualified to deliver all forms of therapy but are instead able to take on certain specialties.
+When choosing a modality and a therapist, it can be beneficial to do some research.
+You might make sure the modality you’ve chosen to enlist suits your actual needs and ensure your therapist is properly certified for that modality.
+Because different forms of therapy often require different techniques, therapists are usually not qualified to deliver all forms of therapy but can take on certain specialties.